Overall Fundamental outlook

 forwardEps 57.680000

-OIL's forward EPS being higher than its trailing EPS indicates that the company is expected to achieve greater profitability this financial year.
-This suggests improving earnings and a stronger financial position compared to the previous year's performance.
+OIL's forward EPS is higher than its trailing EPS, which signals that the company is expected to achieve greater profitability this financial year.
+This suggests improved earnings performance, indicating a positive outlook for OIL's financial growth.

 Price projections: